BoshraJaber/data-structures-and-algorithms-old/challenges/Data-Structures/linkedList/README.md

    - set the node to be the new tail.
    - increase the length of the list.
    - catch error if any exists.
+5. insertBefore():
+   - create a new node with the value given.
+   - start from the head node and loop over the nodes.
+   - Search for the value needed and add the new node before it.
+   - Catch error if any exists.
+6. insertAfter():
+   - create a new node with the value given.
+   - start from the head node and loop over the nodes.
+   - Search for the value needed and add the new node after it.
+   - Catch error if any exists.

 ## [Code link](./linked-list.js)
 ## [Reference1](https://daveceddia.com/linked-lists-javascript/)